relab/gorums/doc/user-guide.md

 1. Install version 3 of `protoc`, the Protocol Buffers Compiler.
    Installation of this tool is OS/distribution specific.

-   On macOS with Homebrew you can use:
+   On Linux/macOS/WSL with Homebrew you can use:

    ```shell
    brew install protobuf